 • Provide guidance on the development of tools and resources for the toolkit

-IACP's Youth Focused Policing website
+IACP's Youth Focused Policing Resource Center website

-FBI Innocence Lost
+FBI’s Innocence Lost National Initiative

-National Center For Missing & Exploited Children
+Commercial Sexual Exploitation of Children: A Fact Sheet by the National Center for Missing & Exploited Children

 IACP’s Violence Against Women Program Resources on Human Sex Trafficking